ronywahyuu/bookshelf-API/README.md

 # API Documentation & Description
-This API is developed to fulfill submission of Learn to Create Back-End Apps for Beginner from Dicoding Platform
+This API is developed to fulfill submission of Learn to Create Back-End Apps for Beginner Course from Dicoding Platform.
+This API build with Javascript and HAPI as Framework

 <!-- 1.
 Create -->
 # 1. Create / Store Product

-### Request :
+ Request :
 - Method : POST
 - Endpoint : /books
 - Body Request